rejordon93/reading-notes/README.md

 - idea2
 - idea3

-- **This is**

 ### Growth Mindset

-# Growth Mindet is to always push yourself forward
+- Growth Mindet is to always push yourself forward
 - To keep on growing in life you have to keep on learning from things that happen around you.
-Many
+- when you feel stuck keep moving fowerd